aragon/nest/FAQ.md

 - The minimum grant size is USD 5,000 and the maximum grant size is 150,000.
 In addition, grantees are able to apply for a success bonus of up to 50,000 ANT.
 The average size of an Aragon Nest grant is USD [insert] and [insert] ANT.
 If the amount of funding you are looking for is under USD 5,000, your project may be better suited to the Aragon [Community Fund DAO (CFDAO)](https://forum.aragon.org/t/how-to-make-proposals-to-the-community-funding-dao/697).

+### Do you fund for-profit initiatives?
+Absolutely and these are generally our preferred types of projects to fund.
+A project that has a clear path to profitabilty is more sustainable long-term and will be less likely to require repeat funding from Nest.
+Monetising open source projects is challenging but there are numerous effective ways to do it.
+We've put together a resource on how to do this [here].

+### Do you fund no-profit initiatives?
+Yes.
+We recognise that some projects are critical to the Aragon ecosystem despite not having a clear way to monetise.
+Such projects are however often viewed as higher risk due to the greater challenges of sustaining the project when grant funds have been depleted.

 ### Are Nest grants paid up front in a lump sum or distributed over milestones?
 - 1/3 of your grant will be delivered when your grant is approved
 - 1/3 of your grant will be delivered when you ship a prototype
 - 1/3 of your grant will be delivered when you ship a production ready product

+If your project is non-technical in nature, we will amend the funding milestones to suit your project.

 ### What does Aragon get for supporting projects via the Nest program?
 Does it get tokens/equity from the grantees?
 - No tokens and no equity.
 We ask for nothing in return from the grantees outside of delivering the promised solution.

 ### Do you take board seats?
+- No. We do however require that grantees set up an Aragon DAO to manage their project.
+We think it's important that grantees effectively coordinate with the wider Aragon ecosystem.
+To faciliate this, we require that your Nest lead is also one of your DAO members.
+If there are synergistic Aragon projects that we think you think should be tightly collaborating with, we may also insist that members for these projects are included in your Aragon DAO.

+### Do you require us to make monthly updates?
-- No. But in order to best support projects we require relevant information concerning the ongoing status of your project.
+Yes.
+In order to best support projects we require relevant information concerning the ongoing status of your project.
+Your Nest lead will work with you to put together this information each month.
+It's designed to be non-burdensome, comprised of information that you should be tracking any way.
+We ask that you publish this information on the Nest blog at the end of each month to create transparency with the Aragon community.

 ### When is the right time to approach Aragon for a Nest grant?
 - We encourage projects and teams of all sizes and stages to [apply for Nest](https://github.com/aragon/nest/issues/new).
 This can include prototypes that are pre-launch to fully established organisations and projects that want to integrate with Aragon.

-The only exception is that Nest grants are not suitable for projects that are purely research related in nature.
+### Our team has multiple ideas.
+Can we submit all of them?
+Yes but not at the same time.
+You need to submit each idea individually so that it can be assessed on it's individual merit.

+### Would you fund multiple projects working on the same idea?
+Generally not.
+Although there may be a limited number of edge cases where the gravity of the problems they are intending to solve are so important for the Aragon ecosystem that we deem it necessary to fund competing ideas and projects.

 <br>